seanjh/parallel_lab5/README.md

 ## Stencils
 Image stencils are all represented in [Netbpm format](https://en.wikipedia.org/wiki/Netpbm_format), specifically as Portable GrayMap ASCII (P2).
 In these PGMs, the stencil values range from 0-255.
-These values are translated to a range between -8 and 8 before the stencil is applied to the image, as shown below.
+These values are translated to a range between -8 and 8 before the stencil is applied to the image (see below).
+Stencils are also normalized using one of two methods.
+In cases where the sum of the stencil values (converted from the PGM values) is not 0, then

 | Stencil Values    | PGM Value   |
 |:-----------------:|:-----------:|